dje82/ETCH-A-SKETCH/readme.md

 Good Luck  to me !<br>

 16062020 - #DAY1:<br>
-&nbsp Basics concept of web : OK<br>
+&nbsp;Basics concept of web : OK<br>

-&nbsp Installation in VBox a Xubuntu : OK<br>
+    Installation in VBox a Xubuntu : OK<br>
-&nbsp Tools for developing  VSCODE,  GIT and GITHUB : OK<br>
+    Tools for developing  VSCODE,  GIT and GITHUB : OK<br>
-&nbsp Creation SSH key on  PC and VM and import to Github : OK<br>
+    Creation SSH key on  PC and VM and import to Github : OK<br>

 17062020 - #DAY2:<br>
     GIT video learning (desktop and command line) : OK<br>